howardt12345/expandable_card/README.md

 - `bool hasHandle`: will add a little handle icon.
 Default is `true`
 - `List<Widget> Children`: Widgets that make the actual content of the card

+## Implemented:
+- Add suport for scrolling card when its fully expanded

 ## Future Implementations:
 - `AnimatedExpandableCard`: will allow animation between closed state and expanded state.
-- Add suport for scrolling card when its fully expanded